smartrent/tortoise311/docs/connecting_to_a_mqtt_broker.md

 ## Network Transport

-Tortoise has an abstraction for the network transport, and comes with two official implementations included in Tortoise itself:
+Tortoise311 has an abstraction for the network transport, and comes with two official implementations included in Tortoise311 itself:

-  - `Tortoise.Transport.Tcp` used to connect to a broker via TCP.
+  - `Tortoise311.Transport.Tcp` used to connect to a broker via TCP.
 While this transport is the simplest to use it is also the least secure, and should only be used on trusted networks.
 It is based on `:gen_tcp` found in the Erlang/OTP distribution.

-  - `Tortoise.Transport.SSL` used to create a secure connection via secure socket layer.
+  - `Tortoise311.Transport.SSL` used to create a secure connection via secure socket layer.
 This option takes a bit more work to setup, but it will prevent people from eavesdropping on the data being sent between the client and the broker.